Time control

 A time control is a mechanism in the tournament play of almost all two-player board games so that each round of the match can finish in a timely way and the tournament can proceed.

 For turn-based games such as chess, shogi or go, time controls are typically enforced by means of a game clock, which counts time spent on each player's turn separately.
 A player that spends more time than the time control allows is penalized, usually by the loss of the game.
 Time pressure (or time trouble or Zeitnot) is the situation where one player has very little time on their clock to complete their remaining moves.

 Classification

 The amount of time given to each player to complete their moves will vary from game to game.
 However, most games tend to change the classification of tournaments according to the length of time given to the players.

-In chess, the categories of short time limits are: "bullet", "blitz", and "rapid".
-"Bullet" games are the fastest, with either a very short time limit per move (such as ten seconds) or a very short total time (such as one or two minutes).
-"Blitz" games typically give five to ten minutes per player, and "rapid" games give between ten and sixty minutes.
+In chess, various classification schemes are used.
+FIDE defines time controls based on the sum of the amount of time allotted to each player, plus the increment per move times 60.
+Any time control in which this sum is at least 60 minutes (120 minutes at the master level) is classical; any time control in which the sum is less than 60 but more than 10 minutes is rapid; any time control with a sum at or less than 10 minutes is blitz.
+However, both Lichess and Chess.com consider 10 minute games to be rapid rather than blitz.
+In addition, both sites have a separate bullet category for games in which less than 3 minutes are given to each player; Lichess additionally has hyperbullet (≤30s) and ultrabullet (≤15s) categories.

 In Go, anything under twenty minutes could be considered "blitz".